Why influencing is more important than selling

 Picking the media

 Where, exactly, are messages being shared?
 This includes social media – for, research shows that personal posts on LinkedIn and Twitter are often well-received – and in the sector-specific, national and international press.
 Understanding what the target demographic is reading is crucial.
-Strategic communications professionals look to share their messages in outlets that will be read and respected, that includes top-tier business media like Forbes and the Financial Times, as well as education-specific press, such as Business Because, QS TopMBA.com and Times Higher Education
+Strategic communications professionals look to share their messages in outlets that will be read and respected, that includes top-tier business media like Forbes and the Financial Times, as well as education-specific press, such as Business Because, QS TopMBA.com and Times Higher Education.

 Many institutions have been sharing their plans, and successfully validating them, in target media.
 A number of UK Business Schools, including London Business School, UCL School of Management, Imperial College Business School, Durham University Business School and Alliance Manchester Business School, were some of the first to effectively do this effectively, in an article for Poets&Quants – one of the world’s most influential specialist outlets for business education.